drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     |
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details
     |
-    ├── figures            <- Graphic output from modeling to be used in reports
-    |
     ├── models             <- trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),